 “Taking into account my experience and Excel certifications, which you mentioned earlier would be very helpful to the team, I’m looking for somewhere between $42,000 and $46,000 annually for this role.
 But for me, benefits definitely matter as well.
 Your free on-site gym, the commuter benefits, and other perks could definitely allow me to be a bit flexible with salary.”

-For example, if the interviewer says a job pays $55,000, and that’s a bit below where you were hoping to make, you might say something like:
+Then, if the interviewer says a job pays, say, $55,000, and that’s a bit below where you were hoping to make, you might say something like:

 “I was hoping for something more in the $60-to-$65K range, but I’m definitely open to negotiating based on the entire compensation package.”

 You can then follow up with questions about the benefits that matter most to you like 401(k) matching or additional PTO.

 But if you’re looking for a lot more than $55,000, you might have discovered an impasse: